tjcrowder/proposal-weakrefs/reference.md

 The registry does not keep a strong reference to the object, as that would defeat the purpose (if the registry held it strongly, the object would never be reclaimed).

 If `theObject` is reclaimed, your cleanup callback may be called at some point in the future with the *held value* you provided for it (`"some value"` in the above).
-The held value can be any value you like, a primitive or an object, even `undefined`.
+The held value can be any value you like: a primitive or an object, even `undefined`.
 If the held value is an object, the registry keeps a *strong* reference to it (so it can pass it to your cleanup callback later).

 If you might want to unregister an object later, you pass a third value, which is the *unregistration token* you'll use later when calling the registry's `unregister` function to unregister the object.
+The registry only keeps a weak reference to the unregister token.

 It's common to use the object itself as the unregister token, which is just fine: